 Accommodation & Meals

-During the program we will be staying at the Waterton Lakes Lodge Resort which is a short drive to all the climbing in Waterton Lakes National Park.
-Amenities include an indoor pool, a whirlpool, a fitness centre and a games room.
+During the program, we will be staying at the Waterton Lakes Lodge Resort which is a short drive to all the climbing in Waterton Lakes National Park.
+Amenities include an indoor pool, a whirlpool, a fitness centre, and a games room.
 A casual bar/grill with 2 patios serves regional Canadian specialties.
 Accommodation is based on double occupancy.
-If you are interested in your own individual room Yamnuska can provide that at a surcharge at time of booking based on availability.
+If you are interested in your own individual room Yamnuska can provide that at a surcharge at the time of booking based on availability.